andrsbtrg/carbon-app/README.md

 ## TODO!
 - [x] Hot reloading.
 Implemented following the example of [rust-hot-reloading](https://github.com/irh/rust-hot-reloading/tree/main)
-- [ ] Visualization of the GWP per element and per category.
+- [x] Visualization of the GWP per element and per category.
 - [ ] Indexing and searching per keyword.
 Basically make it possible to find a related material with some keywords.
+- [x] Loading materials via API without blocking UI.
+- [ ] Searching new materials via API.